A Little Context

 I sit at the intersection of design, anthropology, and programming.
 These three are at the core of everything I make.
 Combining them into a coherent career is a weird and ongoing challenge.

 Titles and disciplines are fickle and fleeting.
-But my work fits under the umbrellas of UX design, interface design, HCI, DX (developer experience), and interaction design.
+But my work fits under the umbrellas of UX design, visual interface design, and DX (developer experience).
 With some cultural analysis, writing, and visual illustration sprinkled on top.

 I currently lead design at

 I'm not currently avaliable for any contract work, side projects, or full-time roles.

-Before HASH I spent five years at the developer education company
+Before that I spent five years at the developer education company